rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 Does it make sense?
 No — the hardware is already a sunk cost.
 Will leadership ask why on-prem clusters don't need it?
-No — asking that question means admitting they don't already know the answer.
+No — asking that question admits they don't already know the answer.
 Will you install it anyway?
 Yes.